Awards - Haiku

 The Awards categories were designed to recognise the exceptional commitment to good relations work, while also providing opportunities for those who go above and beyond every day, to step forward and shine.

-For 2023 we were delighted to be able to expanded the Awards programme.
-Working together with partners in NICVA, NI Youth Forum, Volunteer Now and The Community Foundation for Northern Ireland we had five Awards categories.
+For 2023 we were delighted to be able to expanded the Awards programme and continued into 2024; working together with partners in NICVA, NI Youth Forum, Volunteer Now and The Community Foundation for Northern Ireland we have five Awards categories.

 Community Arts Partnership